jorgeacetozi/algorithms/README.md

 Note that the Array could either be dynamic or a fixed one - it doesn't matter.

 # Queue (Abstract Data Type)

+Insert at one end and remove from another (FIFO).

 In order to implement all queue operations in constant time complexity O(1), you would have to use one of the options below: